aspects-ai/constellation/constellation-typescript/remote/README.md

 # ConstellationFS Remote Backend

-This directory contains the Docker configuration for the ConstellationFS remote backend service - a deployable POSIX filesystem accessible via SSH.
+This directory contains the Docker configuration for the ConstellationFS remote backend service - a deployable POSIX filesystem accessible via SSH and MCP (Model Context Protocol).

 ## Quick Start